-There’s an increased offer for the Chase Ink Cash small business card!
+There’s an offer for the Chase Ink Business Cash Credit Card small business card!

-You’ll earn 30,000 Chase Ultimate Rewards points after you spend $3,000 on purchases in the first 3 months from account opening.
-That’s 10,000 Chase Ultimate Rewards points more than usual!
+You’ll earn $300 cash back bonus (30,000 Chase Ultimate Rewards points) after you spend $3,000 on purchases in the first 3 months from account opening.

 30,000 Chase Ultimate Rewards points are worth $300 in cash back.
 But they can be worth a lot more!
 I’ll explain.

 I’ll give you the details of this new offer, and help you decide if this card is right for you!